mrparkers/terraform-provider-keycloak/docs/index.md

 - `client_id` - (Required) The `client_id` for the client that was created in the "Keycloak Setup" section.
 Use the `admin-cli` client if you are using the password grant.
 Defaults to the environment variable `KEYCLOAK_CLIENT_ID`.
 - `url` - (Required) The URL of the Keycloak instance, before `/auth/admin`.
 Defaults to the environment variable `KEYCLOAK_URL`.
 - `client_secret` - (Optional) The secret for the client used by the provider for authentication via the client credentials grant.
 This can be found or changed using the "Credentials" tab in the client settings.
 Defaults to the environment variable `KEYCLOAK_CLIENT_SECRET`.
 This attribute is required when using the client credentials grant, and cannot be set when using the password grant.
 - `username` - (Optional) The username of the user used by the provider for authentication via the password grant.
-Defaults to environment variable `KEYCLOAK_USER`.
+Defaults to the environment variable `KEYCLOAK_USER`.
 This attribute is required when using the password grant, and cannot be set when using the client credentials grant.
 - `password` - (Optional) The password of the user used by the provider for authentication via the password grant.
-Defaults to environment variable `KEYCLOAK_PASSWORD`.
+Defaults to the environment variable `KEYCLOAK_PASSWORD`.
 This attribute is required when using the password grant, and cannot be set when using the client credentials grant.
 - `realm` - (Optional) The realm used by the provider for authentication.
-Defaults to environment variable `KEYCLOAK_REALM`, or `master` if the environment variable is not specified.
+Defaults to the environment variable `KEYCLOAK_REALM`, or `master` if the environment variable is not specified.
 - `initial_login` - (Optional) Optionally avoid Keycloak login during provider setup, for when Keycloak itself is being provisioned by terraform.
 Defaults to true, which is the original method.
 - `client_timeout` - (Optional) Sets the timeout of the client when addressing Keycloak, in seconds.
-Defaults to environment variable `KEYCLOAK_CLIENT_TIMEOUT`, or 5 is the environment variable is not specified.
+Defaults to the environment variable `KEYCLOAK_CLIENT_TIMEOUT`, or `5` if the environment variable is not specified.
-- `tls_insecure_skip_verify` - (Optional) Allows ignoring insecure certificates when set to true.
-Defaults to false.
-Disabling security check is dangerous and should be avoided.
+- `tls_insecure_skip_verify` - (Optional) Allows ignoring insecure certificates when set to `true`.
+Defaults to `false`.
+Disabling this security check is dangerous and should only be done in local or test environments.
 - `root_ca_certificate` - (Optional) Allows x509 calls using an unknown CA certificate (for development purposes)
 - `base_path` - (Optional) The base path used for accessing the Keycloak REST API.
-Defaults to `/auth`
+Defaults to the environment variable `KEYCLOAK_BASE_PATH`, or `/auth` if the environment variable is not specified.
+Note that users of the new Quarkus distribution will need to set this attribute to an empty string.
-- `additional_headers` - (Optional) A map of custom headers to add to each requests, to work with proxy filtering requests without these headers for example.
-Defaults to an empty map.
+- `additional_headers` - (Optional) A map of custom HTTP headers to add to each request to the Keycloak API.